Lucas Mariano: Professional career

 In the first seasons for the professional team, Lucas had little time on the court, often not even leaving the bench.
 The situation changed in the 2012–13 season, when Lula Ferreira replaced Hélio Rubens in charge of the Franca team.
 Lula took on the challenge of renewing the group and betting on the base.
 Eventually, Mariano became one of the team's top players and one of Brazil's most promising young players.

-Lucas faced major complications at the beginning of the following season in the middle of the quarterfinals of the Campeonato Paulista, he lost his younger brother, in the next game of the series Lucas was dismissed and his brother was honored with a minute of silence.The 2014–15 season marked Lucas' maturity in the Franca team.
+Lucas faced major complications at the beginning of the following season in the middle of the quarterfinals of the Campeonato Paulista, he lost his younger brother, in the next game of the series Lucas was dismissed and his brother was honored with a minute of silence.
+The 2014–15 season marked Lucas' maturity in the Franca team.
 Alongside Léo Meindl, he led Franca to the semifinals in the Campeonato Paulista and fifth place in the 2014–15 NBB qualifying phase, guaranteeing a place for the club in the 2015 LSB champion.

 Signed by Mogi das Cruzes for the 2015–16 season, Lucas was officially presented in July.
-Three months later, he played in his first final for Mogi, being defeated by São José and taking the vice-championship in Campeonato Paulista.Mogi would end up eliminated in the NBB Playoffs.
+Three months later, he played in his first final for Mogi, being defeated by São José and taking the vice-championship in Campeonato Paulista.
+Mogi would end up eliminated in the NBB Playoffs.
 After leaving Mogi das Cruzes, Mariano played for Lobos Brasília and he was considered at the time one of the best centers in the league.
 Later agreeing to play for Vasco da Gama, then Bauru and Botafogo.

 According to the websites, Mariano's performance during the 2020-21 Novo Basquete Brasil season was the best of his career.

 Rightly, Lucas Mariano was named the league's MVP ahead of Georginho and Lucas Dias.

 Lucas averaged 19.8 points, 7.4 rebounds at 20.1 efficiency.

 During his MVP season, he mostly played the center position.

 With São Paulo, he became the league's vice champion.

 Lucas Mariano was also selected for the league's first team alongside Georginho, Lucas Dias, and Marquinhos and David Jackson.

 After his return to Franca in 2021, in his first six games he was already his team's top scorer in the Campeonato Paulista and the second highest scorer in the competition, with an average of 20.3 points per game.
-He led his team to a 5-1 initial record with its sole loss to São Paulo.Mariano and his team would finish as champions in the 2021–22 NBB season.
+He led his team to a 5-1 initial record with its sole loss to São Paulo.
+Mariano and his team would finish as champions in the 2021–22 NBB season.

+In the 2022–23 season, Mariano won the Basketball Champions League Americas (BCLA) with Franca after defeating Flamengo in the final.
+Mariano was named the season's MVP.